ffjabbari/cdk-eventbridge-no-match-rule/README.md

-# EventBridge No Match Rule
+# FREDJ EventBridge No Match Rule

 AWS EventBridge does not natively provide a way to catch events which do not match any rules defined on an event bus.
 This AWS CDK project defines a custom construct, `NoMatchRule`, which captures unmatched events and forwards them to an SQS queue of your choosing.